 Can your PC run PUBG?
 That question is easy to answer, and the good news is PlayerUnknown's Battlegrounds has surprisingly humble PC system requirements, at least for minimum performance.
 But what are the PUBG system requirements for playing at 60 fps?
 What kind of CPU and graphics card do you need to ensure the smooth performance you'll need to bag those chicken dinners?
 We can help you figure that out.

 Below, you'll find the minimum PUBG system requirements as well as our own recommended system specs.
-If you really want to dial in your performance, check out our guide to the for tips on optimizing your framerate.
+If you really want to dial in your performance, check out our guide to the best PUBG settings for tips on optimizing your framerate.
 We've updated the guide with full retesting using the retail game as it was in February, a couple months after it left Early Access.
 You can also watch our performance analysis to see benchmarks of Battlegrounds across all sorts of hardware:

 PUBG minimum system requirements